ScribeLabsAI/ScribeAuth/README.md

 python -m scribeauth --client_id clientid --user_pool_id user_pool_id --username username --password password
 ```

+## Development

+First step is to install poetry https://python-poetry.org/docs/.
+Then `poetry install` will install all the dependencies.
+Might require setting a virtualenv through poetry itself, or manually.

+Run the tests with `poetry run pytest`.

 ---

 To flag an issue, open a ticket on [Github](https://github.com/ScribeLabsAI/ScribeAuth/issues) and contact us on Intercom through the platform.